org-cloudbees-dragan/traditional-ha/README.md

 # TODO and next steps

-- Use {DOCKER_IP} and Controller/Cjoc sub path in ha_proxy, remove the vnc ubuntu image
 - Verify to introduce NFS
 - Enable SSL on HAPRoxy (Lets-encrypt or self-signed certs?)
 - Agents: Creating agent key pair in up.sh
 - Fill the public part automatically in docker compose template (with envsubst in up.sh)
 - Casc: Add configuration as code to simplify the setup and plugin installation